 Change the World from Here

-  San Francisco Advantage: At USF, you will find yourself in the center of one of the world’s most dynamic cities, connecting with people, organizations, and employers who truly are shaping our world.
+San Francisco Advantage: At USF, you’ll find yourself in the center of one of the world’s most dynamic cities, connecting with people, organizations, and employers who are truly shaping our world.

 • Undergraduates: 6,745

 Financial Aid: 76% of our undergraduates receive some form of financial aid.

 • Native American/Alaska Native: 0.2%

 • Unspecified: 1.4%